FunkyDe/ho-ieee/README.md

 8. Additional basic functions
 9. Exceptions and special cases (subnormals, infinities)
 10. Recommended operations (consult Clause 9 of IEEE 754)

-- Important but not on the list: Memory/variable management system (Not IEEE 754, useful for at-scale applications)

 # Who?